Pekan Nabalu: Geography

-Pekan Nabalu is situated by the foothills of Mount Kinabalu, the highest mountain in Malaysia and Borneo.
-Located 12 kilometres from Kinabalu Park, Pekan Nabalu is a popular resting point for tourists making their way to the national park.
+Pekan Nabalu is situated within the Crocker Mountains near the foothills of Mount Kinabalu, the highest mountain in Malaysia and Borneo.
+Located 12 kilometres from Kinabalu Park and right in the middle of the West Coast Division of Sabah (become the reason the town called the Heart of the West Coast Division), Pekan Nabalu is a popular resting point for tourists making their way to the national park.

 Administratively, Pekan Nabalu is a mukim (township) of Kota Belud District in Sabah, located along Kota Belud District's tripoint border with the other districts of Tuaran and Ranau.

 History

 The origin of the name "Nabalu" for this town is taken from the name of the Nabalu flower which grows in the forests and hills surrounding this town.

 Tunku Azizah Aminah Maimunah Iskandariah, the 16th queen consort of Malaysia, visited the town on 5 September 2023 as part of the 2,154-kilometre royal tour "Travel to Discover Borneo".

 Demographics

 According to the last census in 2020, the population of Pekan Nabalu is estimated to have a population of around 8,188 with the majority of the population being Kadazan-Dusun who are Christian with a percentage of 90% and a minority of Kadazan-Dusun who are Muslim with a percentage of 10% of the population.